 - 1 cup (about 130g) dry milled ogbono

 - 1 Tbsp dry milled cameroon pepper or 2 scotch bonnet peppers finely chopped. (see notes 1)

 - 500 g stock fish cooked

 - 4 -6 cups Meat stock

 - 1/2 cup coarsely ground crayfish

-- 1 medium sized onion finely chopped (optional)
+- 2 medium onion finely chopped and divided (see notes 2)

-- 400g Ugu leaves washed and chopped (or any vegetable of choice.
-I used kale leaves)
+- 400 g Ugu leaves or any green leafy vegetable of choice.
+I used Kale (washed and chopped)

 - 1½ cup palm oil

 - When the meat is cooked, add palm oil then the ground ogbono.
 After about a minute you will notice the ogbono thicken the soup.
 If it is too thick, add more water to thin it out to your desired consistency.

 - Add the chopped onions and fresh pepper, allow simmer for about a minute, then add your kale leaves.

-- Stir in the kale and Turn off the heat.
+- Stir in the kale and turn off the heat.
 Let the rsidual heat lightly cook the vegetables.